 When you rent your place out to tenants, be fair.
 A lot of landowners want to make crazy returns on their property investments, but if the price is too high, you’re not going to get any tenants.
 If the price is too low, you’re going to get the wrong kind of tenants – you know the ones

-You want to be charging a market price that’s fair and one that will provide you with decent yields.
+A chartered surveyor will provide you with property valuations to make sure you’re charging a market price that’s fair and one that will provide you with decent yields.
 If you really think you have a superior property, you can try charging above average rates.
 Just be realistic and honest about what you have.
 If your properties are merely average, stick with average rental rates.

 If you’re running luxury suites, then you can consider charging more.
 Even then, you will need to compare your rates to other similar quality rentals and keep things competitive.